Varunmargam/My_Blogs/cll0s214k000q09mgc4vjccg3.md

 # 📍Conclusion

-Now, you will be able to build Dockerfile for any Node js application and containerize it.
+Now, you will be able to build a Dockerfile for any Node js application and containerize it.
 Take some more applications of Node js or a Flask app or MySQL service and try to containerize it.
 You will get errors, but don't worry it is a part of the process try to google the error, explore, and learn more steadily you will become confident in writing a Dockerfile for any Tier 1 application.

 Thank you for reading this blog! 📖 Hope you have gained some value.

-If you enjoyed this blog and found it helpful, please give it a like 👍, share it with your friends, do share your thoughts, and give me some valuable feedback.😇 Don't forget to follow me for more such blogs! 🌟
+If you enjoyed this blog and found it helpful, please give it a like 👍, share it with your friends, share your thoughts, and give me some valuable feedback.😇 Don't forget to follow me for more such blogs! 🌟

 ---